 Matica is currently completing the build out of a 10,000 square foot medical marijuana growing facility in Dorval, Quebec.
-The Company has recently raised over \$2.5 million to complete the build out and anticipates that the facility will be finished in November 2017.
+The Company has recently raised over \$2.5 million to complete the build out and anticipates that the facility build out will be completed by end of November 2017.
 Matica further anticipates becoming a revenue generating medical marijuana company in 2018.

-The marijuana market is evolving rapidly with the anticipation of the legalization of recreational marijuana announced to take place on July 1st, 2018.
+The marijuana market is evolving rapidly with the anticipation of the legalization of recreational marijuana announced to take place on July 1, 2018.
 The estimated base retail market value of recreational marijuana is projected to be in the billions.
 The Company continues to evaluate projects in the medical marijuana sector, including, but not limited to, the agricultural, medical, technological, and property development sectors of the industry.